⚡Key Takeaways

 - Community support: A broad user base, extensive plugin library, and strong knowledge resources make Tableau highly accessible and well-supported.

-Where Tableau falls short
+Where Tableau Falls Short

 - API and DevOps friction: Automation and content promotion workflows can be fragmented, making CI/CD integration more complex and less seamless.